Patriotic Front for Change

-The Patriotic Front for Change (Front Patriotique pour le Changement) is a political party in Burkina Faso.
+The Patriotic Front for Change (Front Patriotique pour le Changement) was a political party in Burkina Faso.

 At the previous legislative elections on 5 May 2002, the party won 0.5% of the popular vote and one out of 111 seats.

+On 29 January 2026, all parties, including this one, were dissolved through decree by the junta government in Burkina Faso.